Harry Potter and the Half-Blood Prince (film): Music

-The film's score was composed by Nicholas Hooper, who also composed the music for Harry Potter and the Order of the Phoenix.
+The film's score was composed by Nicholas Hooper, who also composed the music for music for Harry Potter and the Order of the Phoenix.
 The soundtrack was released on an Audio CD format on 14 July 2009, a day before the film was released in cinemas.

 The album debuted at number twenty-nine on the Billboard 200 chart, thus making it the highest-charting soundtrack among all the six movie soundtracks released.
-It was nominated for the 2010 Grammy Award for Best Score Soundtrack Album For Motion Picture, Television or Other Visual Media.
+It was nominated for Best Score Soundtrack Album for a Motion Picture, Television or Other Visual Media at the 52nd Annual Grammy Awards.

-Differences from the bookHalf-Blood Prince added or changed several events in the literary canon.
+Differences from the book

+Half-Blood Prince added or changed several events in the literary canon.
 The book begins with a scene involving the Muggle Prime Minister.
 Yates and his crew debated over this scene, as well as the inclusion of Rufus Scrimgeour.
-They eventually revised the start of the film to instead include events described but not seen in the book.
+They eventually revised the start of the film to instead include events described, but not seen in the book.
 Yates thought it would give the audience a feel for what the Death Eaters were doing if they showed the collapse of the Millennium Bridge rather than simply describe it (as was done with the Brockdale Bridge in the book).

 As with Goblet of Fire, the Dursleys were cut, which Steve Kloves did to "break the pattern".
 Further background of Tom Riddle was removed, such as the Gaunts, because they felt it more important to concentrate on Riddle as a young boy, and an additional action scene at the Burrow was added to keep with the tone of the franchise.
 Yates felt that they needed "an injection of jeopardy and danger", and that without it, there was too much comedy and lightness.
-A small battle scene at Hogwarts which happened during the end of the book was also cut; Heyman commented that it was removed to "[avoid] repetition" with the forthcoming adaptation of the Battle of Hogwarts in Deathly Hallows.
+A small battle scene at Hogwarts which happened during the end of the book was also cut; Heyman commented that it was removed to "[avoid] repetition" with the forthcoming adaptation of the Battle of Hogwarts in Deathly Hallows – Part 2 (2011).
 Dumbledore's funeral was removed as it was believed that it did not fit with the rest of the film.